ogom/ruby-smartdc/README.md

 #### Output JSON
-Raw response body is JSON.
+JSON is set to body of response.

 ```
 $ sdc machine ls --raw